stellar-deprecated/interstellar/docs/developing-mcs-module.md

 };
 ```

-For devs familiar with AngularJS it's nothing new except the last 3 lines.
-We need these to register a directive in Interstellar.
+For devs familiar with AngularJS it's nothing new except for the last 3 lines.
+These lines simply register a directive in Interstellar.

-Every widget has it's template.
+Every widget has a template.
 Let's open our friendbot widget template:

 ```html
 <div ng-controller="interstellar-friendbot.FriendbotWidgetController as widget">